 - 1 tsp. hot sauce

 - 1 tsp. dry garlic powder or granules, or 1 clove garlic peeled and grated (I prefer dry in this case)

 - salt and black pepper to taste

-Mix all the ingredients for the Aioli in a small bowl and set aside until ready to use.
+Mix all the ingredients in a bowl and set aside until ready to use.